AbdullahMPrograms/ReBind/README.md

   - Make this part of the "Plugins" section

 DONE:
 - Maybe modular sections of the code via cfg files? dont know if this is possible (done)
+- AHK Wrapper integration